Tobie Goedewaagen: Nazi occupation

-Goedewaagen was dismissed from the NSB on 28 January 1943, at which time he resigned from his station.
+Goedewaagen was expelled from the NSB in mid-1942.
 In his memoirs, Goedewaagen attributed this dismissal to conflict with Mussert over the department's approach to propaganda.
-Feeling that the secretary-general failed to follow the example set by Nazi Germany's chief propagandist Joseph Goebbels, Mussert had arranged for Ernst Voorhoeve to lead the propaganda division of the Department of Public Information and the Arts.
+Feeling that the secretary-general failed to follow the example set by Nazi Germany's chief propagandist Joseph Goebbels, Mussert had arranged in 1942 for Ernst Voorhoeve to lead the propaganda division of the Department of Public Information and the Arts.
 Goedewaagen attempted to get Voorhoeve to swear he would follow the secretary-general's direction, but this did not happen.
+In his biography of Goedewaagen, meanwhile, Benien van Berkel links Gooedewaagen's downfall to controversy surrounding his firing of Jan de Weille, who subsequently brought complaints of mismanagement and embezzlement to Mussert.
+This exacerbated the already tense relationship between the two, which was further complicated by Voorhoeve's political manoeuvrings and rise to power.
 Ultimately, Goedewaagen was ordered to report to a disciplinary board, and he refused.

+On 28 January 1943, Goedewaagen left his position.
+(Note: Sources differ as to the means of his departure.
+Groeneveld (2013) writes that he resigned.
+Meanwhile, Berkel (2013) describes Goedewaagen as being dismissed by Seyss-Inquart, with the dismissal being announced as a resignation.)
 Amid rumours that his children were non-Aryan, spread by the NSB, Goedewaagen was appointed to Utrecht University as professor of philosophy.
 There, he was received coolly by the faculty and ignored by his colleagues.
 He delivered lectures on theoretical philosophy and the history of philosophy and psychology, with subjects including Heraclitus, the Eleatics, and Kantian ethics.
 Students were scarce, with many potential candidates refusing to complete the declaration of loyalty required for enrolment.
 Goedewaagen published extensively during this period.